Young-ook/data-lab-on-wsl/README.md

 source ./.venv/bin/activate
 ```

 After you are in your virtual environment, install jupyter package and dependencies using PIP(Package Installer for Python).
-The packages described in the *requirements.txt" file are tested on python 3.11.2, therefore you may see error if you are running on different python version.
+The packages described in the *requirements.txt* file are tested on python 3.11.2, therefore you may see error if you are running on different python version.
 ```
 (.venv) pip install -r requirements.txt
 ```